outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

             `obexfs` depends on `obexftp`.
 How to use `obexftp` along refer to references.
         5. `obexfs` and `obexftp` are command line tools.
 Not efficient.
 We can choose GUI applicatibbon instead like `blueman` based on GTK+.
+        6. Actually most of the time, we don't use bluetooth at all.
+So deactivate the bluetooth service and relevant modules at boot saves boot time and memory.
+Refer to *Module blacklist*.
         6. [gentoo bluetooth wiki](https://wiki.gentoo.org/wiki/Bluetooth); [archwiki bluetooth](https://wiki.archlinux.org/index.php/Bluetooth); [how to setup bluetooth](http://www.thinkwiki.org/wiki/How_to_setup_Bluetooth); [Linux下访问蓝牙设备的几种办法](http://blog.simophin.net/?p=537);
 46. Configuration consistently.
     1. Mount partition.
 Up to now, everything is fine except internal partitions like /dev/sda8,9 cannot be mounted in Thunar.
 When clicking the partition label, an error message `Failed to mount XXX.
 Not authorized to perform operation`.
 If you search around google, you might find many suggestions on changing configuration files of `polkit`.
 Relevant links [thunar 无权限挂载本地磁盘](http://blog.chinaunix.net/uid-25906175-id-3030600.html) and [Can't mount drive in Thunar anymore](http://unix.stackexchange.com/q/53498).
 None of this suggestions work.
 Detailed description of the problem is here [startx Failed to mount XXX, Not authorized to perform operat](https://forums.gentoo.org/viewtopic-t-1014734.html).